 First things first, it’s good to know what to do immediately after you’ve strained a muscle.
-The early stages are really important to get right as your muscles are prone to further irritation or tearing if they are not looked after.
+The early stages after muscles sprain and strain are really important to get right as your muscles are prone to further irritation or tearing if they are not looked after.

 Firstly, you’ll want to rest.
 This means relative rest, less than what you usually do.
 Slow down doesn’t mean stop altogether.
 Take care not to force any movement, especially if it feels painful to do so.
 Find a place where your weight is off your limb, and apply ice to ease the inflammation.
 Immediately after a strain, your muscle might swell as it tries to heal the tear – this process is the body’s natural response to injury so there’s no need to panic.
 In this early stage, the body is relocating immune cells and expanding blood vessels to increase flow to the site of damage.
 While the initial swelling is natural and unavoidable, persistent swelling can be calmed by applying ice to the injury.